Practices

 Creating positive impact in our communities through increasing equity, access, and opportunity.

-David Prager is a partner in the Los Angeles office, representing clients in high-stakes disputes involving unfair competition, non-compete agreements, trade secrets, discrimination, and harassment.
+David Prager, a partner in the Labor & Employment practice group, represents clients in high-stakes disputes involving unfair competition, non-compete agreements, trade secrets, whistleblower claims, discrimination, and harassment.
 He is experienced in defending employers in wage and hour class actions and against claims under California’s Private Attorneys General Act (PAGA).
 David also has a strong track record in resolving complex commercial litigation matters.

 The below representative experience includes representations from prior firms.